IronOxidizer/instant-pi/README.md

 To minimize the kernel and kernel modules, I first customized it using `make linux-menuconfig` removing all unnessary features, then I generated the defconfig using `make linux-savedefconfig` and copied it using `cp output/build/linux-custom/defconfig output/build/linux-custom/arch/arm/configs/linux_instantpi1b_defconfig`.
 By setting the kernel defconfig to `linux_isntantpib1` in the buildroot defconfig, we are able to easily use our custom defconfig.

-This generates a 68MB (2.4MB gzipped) `sdcard.img` which includes a 64MB `rootfs.f2fs` and 3MB `zImage`.
-Our optimizations result in boot times that are consistently ~29% faster at ~9.2s.
+This generates a 68MB (3.7MB gzipped) `sdcard.img` which includes a 2MB rootfs (64MB is the minimum size for f2fs) and 3MB kernel.
+Our optimizations result in boot times that are consistently ~47% faster at ~6.9s.

 **TODO:**
 - Patch kernel to include dtb so dtb file is nolonger needed.
 Described in K2 here: https://www.furkantokac.com/rpi3-fast-boot-less-than-2-seconds/
-- Store rootfs in kernel image using either initramfs or SquashFS
+- Consider compiling rootfs into kernel using either initramfs or SquashFS
 - Last step is to disable logging and kernel output messages, we haven't done this till now to make it easier to debug.